zivid/zivid-python-samples/README.md

       - [capture_and_process_image_with_cupy_on_cuda] - Demonstrate GPU
         interop with CuPy: wrap a Zivid GPU image buffer as a CuPy array without copying it through CPU memory.
-      - [capture_and_render_point_cloud_with_opengl_on_cuda] -
+      - [capture_and_render_point_cloud_with_opengl_on_cuda] - Render a
-        Demonstrate GPU point cloud rendering with CUDA-OpenGL interop: capture a Zivid point cloud, copy it device-to-device
+        Zivid point cloud interactively by copying it device-to-device into OpenGL buffers with CUDA interop.
-      - [capture_and_segment_image_with_pytorch_on_cuda] - Demonstrate
+      - [capture_and_segment_image_with_pytorch_on_cuda] - Feed a Zivid
-        zero-copy GPU interop between Zivid and PyTorch/CuPy by feeding a Zivid 2D image into a third-party
+        2D image into a third-party segmentation model on the GPU without a CPU round-trip.
     - **transform**
-      - [get_checkerboard_pose_from_zdf] - Read point cloud data of a
+      - [get_checkerboard_pose_from_zdf] - Estimate the checkerboard
-        Zivid calibration board from a ZDF file, estimate the
+        pose from a ZDF file of a Zivid calibration board and save it to YAML.
       - [transform_point_cloud_from_millimeters_to_meters] - Transform
         point cloud data from millimeters to meters.
       - [transform_point_cloud_via_aruco_marker] - Transform a point
-        cloud from camera to ArUco marker coordinate frame by estimating the marker's pose from the point cloud.
+        cloud from camera to ArUco marker coordinate frame using the marker's estimated pose.
       - [transform_point_cloud_via_checkerboard] - Transform a point
-        cloud from camera to checkerboard (Zivid Calibration Board) coordinate frame by getting checkerboard pose from the API.
+        cloud from camera to checkerboard coordinate frame using the pose from the API.
     - **roi**
       - [roi_box_via_aruco_marker] - Filter the point cloud based on a ROI box given relative to the ArUco marker on a Zivid